- Direct reimbursement program

-- Members submit a validated Hearing Aid certificate, along with original paid receipts to the Welfare Fund for a reimbursement maximum of $1,000.00
+- Members submit a validated Hearing Aid certificate, along with original paid receipts to the Welfare Fund for reimbursement.
+As of March 1, 2022, that reimbursement amount will be a maximum of $1,500.00.

 - The UFT Welfare Fund will also process your retiree Supplemental Health Insurance Plan (SHIP) benefit if you are eligible for that benefit as well.

 All eligible members and dependents, as defined in the General Information section, are covered for a hearing aid benefit.

 The hearing aid benefit provides one (1) hearing aid every three (3) years (counted from the date of your last service).
 The benefit includes a comprehensive audiological evaluation, ear impression and required visits necessary for the proper fitting/use of the hearing aid.